Human Rights Vs. Animal Rights: Is There a Difference?

 That is the designation given in the Califormia civil code under animal laws.
 The sheer number of laws dealing with animals is mind-boggling.
 There is some attempt made to insure humane treatment of every species from pet animals to livestock.

 In the end, however, the lawmakers, as usual, miss the boat and end up with ineffective and half-baked "protections."
-I cannot cite chapter and verse here--the list is far too long and couched in the excessive verbiage of "legalese"--suffice it to say the laws read more to make excuses and exceptions to said laws than offer any real protections.
+I cannot cite chapter and verse here; the list is far too long and couched in the excessive wordiness of "legalese."
+Suffice it to say the laws read more as if to make excuses and exceptions to said laws than offer any real protections.
 The same is true for virtually every state.

 It seems to be a sad truth that many humans, and particularly those in postitions of power, still view "non-human animals" as less deserving of safety, compassion and protection.
 This angers me.